 And it’s not all about volunteering on our lifeboats or at our stations; there are so many other ways you can give a little (or a lot) of your time to support the RNLI and make a lifesaving difference.

 How you can volunteer

 There are so many ways you can volunteer.
-From joining the crews at lifeboat stations and helping to run the RNLI shops, to becoming a youth education volunteer or joining a fundraising group.
+From joining the crews at lifeboat stations and helping to run the RNLI shops, to becoming a water safety volunteer or joining a fundraising group.
 The RNLI relies on people like you dedicating their time and energy to saving lives at sea.

 Take a look at our latest volunteer opportunities to see where your time and energy can help the RNLI.
 From roles at lifeboat stations to fundraising groups in need of extra support, there’s a need for your skills, experience and passion to help the RNLI.

 4,000+ volunteer shore crew

 23,000+ volunteer community fundraisers

 Looking for support with your volunteering?
 The volunteer zone has everything you need to help you make the most of your time with the RNLI.
 You’ll find useful resources and guides, wellbeing support and the latest volunteer news.